-\Meters are used to measure and totalize flow.
+Meters are used to measure and totalize flow.
 Irrigators using meters are charged based on the amount of water ordered by them, or in situations where more water was used than what was ordered, irrigators will be charged for the amount shown on their meter totalizers.

 If a lateral meter indicates that the water flowing through the meter exceeds the amount of water ordered or if an individual irrigator has more water running through his/her meter than was ordered they will be charged based on the flow of water (CFS) running through their meter at that time.
+See Irrigation Laterals section for more information.